Prtfw/sagemaker-mlops-workshop/service-catalog/README.md

 ![sc-create-portfolio](../docs/sc-product-details.png)

-In the version details section, choose the "Use a template file method" and upload the template file downloaded in step 1.
+In the version details section, choose the "Use a template file" method and upload the template file downloaded in step 1.
 Fill in a Version title and click "Review".
 In the Review product details page, click "Create product"

 ![sc-create-portfolio](../docs/sc-product-version-details.png)